Bad Credit Remortgage interest rate of 2.15% variable.

 http://www.knightfrank.co.uk/research/reports/results.aspx?typeid=research&isocodes=GB&view=grid

-If you have some savings say of £25,000, you would only need to borrow £95,000.
-Even a mortgage with a rate as high as 4.5% the interest on the mortgage is £4275 a year or about £356.25 a month.
-Plus you have the stability of owning your own home and not being given notice by a landlord who may want his property back to sell or to live in himself, or want to turf you out so he can put his rent up.
+If you have some savings, say £25,000, you would only need to borrow £95,000.
+Even a mortgage with a rate as high as 4.5%, the interest on the mortgage is £4275 a year or about £356.25 a month.
+Plus, you have the stability of owning your own home and not being given notice by a landlord who may want his property back to sell or to live in himself or want to turf you out so he can put his rent up.

-Government legislation has recently clamped down on agents charging tenants substantial application fees and fees for referencing.
-But even modest fees and delays getting your deposit back make the costs of moving every 18 months quite expensive.
+Government legislation has recently clamped down on agents charging tenants substantial application and referencing fees.
+But even modest fees and delays in getting your deposit back make the costs of moving every 18 months quite expensive.

-It’s fair to consider that you must repay capital if you get a repayment mortgage, so this you must budget for.
-And you must plan for buildings insurance which is likely a term of your mortgage to have.
+It’s fair to consider that you must repay capital if you get a repayment mortgage, which is what you must budget for.
+It would help if you planned for building insurance, which is likely a mortgage term.

 Can you remortgage with bad credit history?

-Remortgaging with bad credit is often very similar to having a good credit history.
-The main difference as an adverse credit remortgage can have high lenders fees and interest rates.
+Remortgaging with bad credit is often similar to having a good credit history.
+The main difference is that an adverse credit remortgage can have high lender fees and interest rates.
 A remortgage with poor credit may have more strict income requirements and a lower loan to value.
-A remortgage for bad credit can have worse redemption penalties than other more flexible terms.
+A remortgage for bad credit can have worse redemption penalties than other, more flexible terms.

 Another feature of remortgage deals for bad credit is the scrutiny of your age.

-For a freehold house, you should budget for some improvements/repairs, and of course, if you buy a leasehold flat, you need to plan for the management fees.
+You should budget for some improvements/repairs for a freehold house, and of course, if you buy a leasehold flat, you need to plan for the management fees.

-If you don’t pay your management fees, the management agents are entirely within their rights to write to your lender and get you in trouble with breaking the terms of your lease and therefore the terms of your mortgage.
+If you don’t pay your management fees, the management agents are entirely within their rights to write to your lender and get you in trouble for breaking the terms of your lease and, therefore, the terms of your mortgage.
 They will simply look up your lender with the land registry.
 The lender is shown with the date the lender took the charge.

-When borrowers get into financial difficulty, it has been known for mortgage lenders to pay the borrower’s management fee arrears and add it onto the mortgage principal as the consequences of not paying the management fees are severe for the borrower and lender.
+When borrowers get into financial difficulty, mortgage lenders have been known to pay the borrower’s management fee arrears and add them to the mortgage principal, as the consequences of not paying the management fees are severe for both the borrower and the lender.

 Good reasons for remortgages for bad credit